geyerbri/open-field-journal/index.md

 <figcaption>
 iHub's Workspace at their main offices in Nairobi.
 Image via <a target="_blank" href="https://twitter.com/iHub/status/915549223030059008" >Twitter</a>.</figcaption>
 </figure>
-## No Mud Huts:
+## No Mud Huts

-### An open anthropological field journal from Kenya's tech industry
+### One American anthropologist's engagement with Kenya's technologists.